medvedevgroup/SibeliaZ/README.md

 	-b <integer>

 The default value of -b is 200.
 Increasing value may increase recall of divergent sequences, but if -b is too high, it will decrease accuracy as well.
+The value of -b aslo should not exceed the value of -m due to the properties of our algorithm.

 Locally-collinear block size
 ----------------------------